code-inspect-binder/overview/README.md

 |----------------|------------------------------------------|
 | **Project ID** | OSF project identifier for each study    |

+## Reproducibility Pipeline
+The reproducibility pipeline used in this study is implemented in the companion repository [**osf-to-binder**](https://github.com/Code-Inspect/osf-to-binder).

+It automates the end-to-end process of:

+- Downloading project materials from OSF using project identifiers
+- Extracting R code dependencies
+- Building reproducible Binder containers
+- Executing scripts within these environments
+- Collecting and classifying the resulting logs

 ---

 ## 1. Project Processing Failures

 This includes a summary of OSF-hosted R projects that failed at various stages of a reproducibility pipeline.
-The results are consolidated in [Project Processing Failures](https://github.com/code-inspect-binder/overview/blob/main/results/project_processing_failures.csv), which contains:
+The results are consolidated in [project_processing_failures](https://github.com/code-inspect-binder/overview/blob/main/results/project_processing_failures.csv), which contains:

 | Column            | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|